The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Atiyah class and character

 where ${\rm STr}$ stands for the super-trace.

 Since $\Omega_{B\mathfrak g}$ is bi-graded (in the way described at the beginning of Section \ref{weilalgsubsec}), the $k$-th Atiyah-Chern class $c_k$ may exhibit nontrivial (bi-)degree $(p,q)$ components for all $ p,q\in \mathbb Z_{\geq0}$ satisfying $p+q = k$ in $\Omega_{B\mathfrak g}$.
-The usual transgression can be generalised to deal with mixed degrees here, which we now present.
+The usual transgression is generalised to deal with mixed degrees here.
 The transgression enables us find a new representative for $c_k$ sitting in degree $(0,k)$, which leads to a cocycle in the Weil algebra as shown in Proposition~\ref{propweilclass}.